Are you looking for Turkey visa?

 Visa

-Furthermore, applying for a visa online is much quicker and easier.
+Furthermore, applying for a visa for Turkey online is much quicker and easier.
 All you have to do is fill in an online form with your correct details.
 Once your application has been accepted, the agents will approve your visa within approximately 48 hours and send it to your email.
 The visa will be valid for 180 days from the issuing date and will allow you to stay in the country for a maximum of 90 days, with the possibility of multiple entries.

 All Turkish e-visas are strictly limited to tourism and business visits.
 That means that you can only travel with e-visas to Turkey for holidays, to visit family, establish business connections, attend seminars, etc. Under no circumstances, you can go to look for employment or work.